Nowadays, vehicles have become so much safer than they’ve ever been, and only continue to improve by the decade.

-What Is The Neutral Safety Switch?
+What Are Neutral Safety Switches?

 It’s a safety feature built into an automatic transmission that doesn’t allow the vehicle to start while in gear – reverse or drive.

-The vehicle will start if the transmission lever is placed in park or neutral, both of which will not allow it to move forward when it’s turned on.
+The vehicle will only start if the transmission lever is placed in park or neutral, both of which will not allow it to move forward when it’s turned on.

 This prevents electric current from flowing to the ignition, thus not allowing the vehicle to be turned on.

-When a vehicle is in gear – drive, reverse, or any of the other available options such as first, second, or low on some vehicles – it will move as soon as the engine in turned on.
+When a vehicle is in gear – drive, reverse, or any of the other available options such as first, second, or low on some vehicles – it will move as soon as the engine is turned on.

 At worst, it could move forward or backward, hitting another car or another person in a crowded parking lot.
 Children could even accidentally turn a vehicle on if they’re inside, playing or fiddling with controls.